ubiquitous00/nextjs-login-page/README.md

 bun dev
 ```

+5) Playwright has been installed on this app.
+To run these tests:
+    - run "pnpm exec playwright test"
+    - If you want to see it executed in the ui, then use "pnpm exec playwright test --headed"

 ## Codebase Structure

 /app: src code
 /app/api: Where all the API or external calls should go
 /app/lib: where all library code should go.
-Stores the models and actions, but not repository code
+Stores the models and actions for any intermediate transactions between the client and the server calls
-/app/ui
+/app/ui: All forms or reusable react templates should be going here
-/app/*: everything else is probably a page
+/app/*: everything else is a page

 /public: where static assets are stored to be served

+/tests: All test files are stored here.
+One E2E testing file + individual unit tests, so that it's easier to manage and check which pages have been covered.